cc7623/cc7623.github.io/appleinternal-list.md

 #### Applications:

-##### If there is no iOS/macOS version next to the link, it is unknown.
-*MOST APPS HERE are for AppleConnect, which are used (or once used) by Apple employees to communicate and use in a business environment.
-Some apps here (Like `NetworkCheck`) are for test purposes (test device's functions and if they work properly, also named InternalUI), but most are for the communication among Apple Employees and for business.
-For actual InternalUI apps, check up above for the tutorial "how to install InternalUI firmware". hope this clears it up!*
+MOST APPS HERE are for AppleConnect, which are used (or were once used) by Apple employees to communicate and use in a business environment.
+Some apps here (Like `NetworkCheck`) are for test purposes (to test the device's functions and if they work properly.
+Also goes by InternalUI.), but most are for the communication among Apple Employees and for business.
+For actual InternalUI apps, check up above for the tutorial "how to install InternalUI firmware".

-`x32 apps (IPAs)`
+##### x32 apps (IPAs)
-###### Some links here might have x64 apps in their archives, but around 90% of the apps in this section are 32x for iOS 6.
+###### Some links here might have x64 apps in their archives, but around 90% of the apps in this section are 32-bit for iOS 6.
 - [Apple Internal Apps `6+`](https://archive.org/download/troubleshoot-plan-genius-v-1.0)
 - [listing of Apple_internal.zip, `6+`](https://ia601203.us.archive.org/view_archive.php?archive=/7/items/apple-internal/Apple_internal.zip)
 - [listing of AppleInternal.rar, `most 6+`](https://ia800502.us.archive.org/view_archive.php?archive=/11/items/Apple-Internal-IPAs/AppleInternal.rar)